smsaboor/flutter_unit_ruler/README.md

 # flutter_unit_ruler

-flutter_unit_ruler is a versatile Flutter package providing a digital ruler for measuring various units like weight (kg, pounds) and length (feet, cm).
-Ideal for apps in fields such as construction, fitness, and education, it offers accurate, user-friendly measurement tools, enabling easy display and interaction with diverse measurement scales.
+flutter_unit_ruler is a versatile Flutter package that provides a digital ruler capable of measuring a wide range of units, including length (kilometers, meters, feet, inches) and weight (kilograms, pounds, tons).
+This tool is ideal for applications in construction, fitness, education, and other fields requiring accurate, interactive measurement displays.
+It offers seamless customization options, allowing developers to set unit types, scale divisions, and visual styles, making it easy to integrate precise and user-friendly measurement tools into your app.
 ([pub.dev](https://pub.dev/packages/flutter_unit_ruler)).
 ## Screenshots